MandsMM/Maya/README.md

 #replaceCurve replaces a curve shape on a rig, or a broken curve

 #Keys is a script to remove keys and zero out controls on selected

+#BlendWeightsPainter is a blendshape weight paint assistant, to paint half or copy and paste painting